Get to know California alcohol laws for your RBS certification

 Alcohol-Related Offenses and Consequences

 Driving under the influence of alcohol or drugs, or a combination of both, is strictly prohibited in California.
 DUI offenses are considered misdemeanors and can lead to severe consequences.
-A first DUI conviction can result in 96 hours to 6 months in jail, fines ranging from $390 to $1,000 (plus penalty assessments), a 6-month license suspension, and potentially the installation of an ignition interlock device (IID) in the offender's vehicle.
+A first DUI conviction can result in 96 hours to 6 months in jail, fines ranging from $390 to $1,000 (plus penalty assessments), a 6-month license suspension, and potentially installing an ignition interlock device (IID) in the offender’s vehicle.

 Subsequent DUI convictions entail even harsher penalties.
 Jail time can range from 3 months to one year, and the fine remains similar to the first conviction.
 The state imposes a one-year driving license suspension, and the installation of an IID may be required once the offender is eligible to drive again.
 Proof of insurance is also mandatory in these cases.